 Big 5 Banks: Travel & Lifestyle Credits

-In a similar vein, the CIBC Aventura Visa Infinite Privilege also has a $200 annual travel credit, bringing the card’s annual fee down from $499 to a net cost of $299.
-However, it’s not quite as flexible as the Amex Platinum credit.
+In a similar vein to the Amex Platinum Card, the CIBC Aventura Visa Infinite Privilege also has a $200 annual travel credit, bringing the card’s annual fee down from $499 to a net cost of $299.
+However, it’s not quite as flexible as the Amex Platinum or Gold credits.

 You have to book by calling the CIBC Rewards Centre, where you can book flights, hotels, car rentals, vacation packages, and cruises.
 Because CIBC’s travel agency is making the booking on your behalf, they have to use agency rates and agency booking portals.